 After reviewing the above, it may already seem like a no-brainer for your production lines to automate your very end-of-line.
 If not, here are some questions to help you determine when you will be ready:

-What are your needs for output (demand) per week/month/quarter/year?
+- What are your needs for output (demand) per week/month/quarter/year?

-Consider the amount of pallets you're wrapping on a weekly basis.
+- Consider the amount of pallets you're wrapping on a weekly basis.
 If you have over 50 pallets going out per week, you could potentially see a return on investment in a year, give-or-take.

-How much are you spending on stretch films on a monthly or quarterly basis?
+- How much are you spending on stretch films on a monthly or quarterly basis?

-With the knowledge that you can achieve an average of to 250% or more pre-stretch on your films with an automated wrapper, see how much you could save on film costs alone by upgrading.
+- With the knowledge that you can achieve an average of 250% or more pre-stretch on your films with an automated wrapper, see how much you could save on film costs alone by upgrading.

-How much are you spending in damaged goods each quarter/year?
+- How much are you spending in damaged goods each quarter/year?

-How much of this load damage can you directly correlate to your load containment or shifting pallet loads?
+- How much of this load damage can you directly correlate to your load containment or shifting pallet loads?
 Understand what irregular load wraps are really costing your business.

-How long does each pallet take to be wrapped from loading to placement in the carrier trucks?
+- How long does each pallet take to be wrapped from loading to placement in the carrier trucks?

-If you want to learn more about your options for automation talk to one of our Packaging Pro's about your operation.
+If you want to learn more about your options for automation, talk to one of our Packaging Pros about your operation.

 About David Roberge

-Part of the outstanding Industrial Packaging team.
-I'm lucky to hang out with some of the most knowledgeable folks in the packaging industry.
-I feel even luckier to be able to share our knowledge with you.
-I love learning about and helping readers grow their brand through unique, flexible package design from the birth of the product idea, through the supply chain and to the launch and placement on the shelf or at the consumer's door.
+I am grateful for my 9 years as part of the outstanding Industrial Packaging team.
+I was able to hang out with some of the most knowledgeable folks in the packaging industry.
+I feel even luckier that I was able to share that knowledge with you.
+I love learning, hiking, and growing people and teams both personally and professionally, and helping companies grow better.